hm-lang/core/proposals/intro.md

 A class is defined with the `class` keyword and a `lowerCamelCase` identifier.
 Class definitions must be constant/non-reassignable, so they are declared using the `:=` symbol.
-Mutating methods (functions that modify the class instance) must be defined with a `This@var` before the method name to indicate that they can mutate the class instance, `This`.
-Methods which keep the class instance constant can include a `This` before the method name (without the `@var`), or leave `This` out entirely.
-Constant methods are thus the default.
+Mutating methods (functions that modify the class instance) must be defined with a `@mod(This)` after the method name to indicate that they can modify/mutate the class instance, `This`.
+Methods which keep the class instance constant are the default.

 ```
 exampleClass := class() {